-In January 1994 the Anti-Defamation League, an organization devoted to defending the interests of Jews, reported that anti-Semitic acts against people and property rose 8 percent in the United States during 1993.
-The ADL also reported 1,867 incidents involving threats, harassment, assaults, vandalism, graffiti and other behaviors (one incident per 139,000 Americans).
-These included one arson, one attempted arson, one bombing and one attempted bombing.
+In January 1994 the Anti-Defamation League, an organization devoted to defending the interests of Jews in the United States, reported that anti-Semitic acts against Jewish people and their property rose 8 percent in the United States during 1993.
+The ADL also reported 1,867 incidents involving threats, harassment, assaults, vandalism, graffiti other behaviors (one incident per 139,000 Americans).
+These included one arson, one attempted arson, one bombing and one attempted bombing.1

 The ADL annual audit claimed 788 acts of vandalism (one per 330,000 Americans or slightly over 2 per day in a country of 260,000,000) down 8 percent from the previous year.
 Of those, 325 involved graffiti on bridges, buildings and signs, i.e., expressions of values, opinions and beliefs on private property.
 Nationwide, according to the ADL, in 1993 there were only sixty arrests for any of this activity, revealing that the vast majority of the incidents were unsolved and no identified culprit was apprehended.
-Vandalism is almost always a criminal offense and could be prosecuted if there were anyone to prosecute.
+Vandalism is almost always a criminal offense and could be prosecuted if there was anyone to prosecute.
 The ADL, of course, lobbies hard for prosecution when the perpetrators are identified.

 On the other hand, the ADL's 1992 annual audit of anti-Semitic incidents reported an 8 percent decline from 1991.
 Thus, the 1993 increase only served to bring the number of incidents back to its 1991 level.
-A total of 1,730 incidents were reported in 1992, including 28 serious cases such as arson, attempted arson, cemetery desecration and synagogue bombings.
-Forty-four percent of the incidents took place in public areas, such as public schools or office buildings.
+A total of 1,730 incidents were reported in 1992 (one incident per 150,000 Americans), including 28 serious cases such as arson, attempted arson, cemetery desecration and synagogue bombings (one incident per 928,000 Americans).
+Forty-four percent of the incidents took place in public areas, such as public schools or office buildings.2

 B'nai B'rith Canada's League for Human Rights, the Canadian equivalent of the ADL, also reported a decline in anti-Semitic incidents in its 1992 audit.
 A total of 196 incidents occurred nationwide in 1992 (one per 196,000 Canadians), down 22 percent from 1991.
-Half of the incidents occurred in Toronto, which has the largest Jewish population in Canada.
+Half of them occurred in Toronto, which has the largest Jewish population in Canada.3

-The ADL audit, as always, included many incidents that are not crimes only personal insults, such as one person telling another off and making reference to their ethnic identity in the process.
+The ADL audit, as always, included many incidents that are not crimes - only personal insults, such as one person telling another off and making reference to their ethnic identity in the process.
 ADL National Chairman, Melvin Salberg, said that he found this

-"very disturbing and of great concern.
-This 'in your face' anti-Semitism may signal a new tendency to engage in direct confrontations with Jews and further erodes the taboo against open bigotry."
+"...very disturbing and of great concern.
+This 'in your face' anti-Semitism may signal a new tendency to engage in direct confrontations with Jews and further erodes the taboo against open bigotry."4 violence against Jews is extraordinarily rare in the United States.
+The ADL reported only 30 such cases in 1990 and 60 in 1991.8

-The audit also includes incidents where mailings are identified on the basis of their alleged anti-Semitic content, public expressions of identification with Arab radicals in Israel's occupied territories, distribution of holocaust revisionist material on the campus, and other activities protected under the First Amendment.
+The audit also includes incidents where mailings are identified on the basis of their alleged anti-Semitic content, public expressions of identification with Arab radicals in Israel's occupied territories, distribution of Holocaust revisionist material on the campus, and other activities protected under the First Amendment.

 The ADL reported 1,879 anti-Semitic incidents in 1991.
 This was up from 1,685 incidents recorded by the ADL in 1990, and 1,432 in 1989.
-Bona fide anti-Semitic physical violence against Jews is extraordinarily rare in the Ugited States.
-The ADL reported only 30 such cases in 1990 and 60 in 1991.
+Bona fide anti-Semitic physical

-No disrespect is intended, and I'm sure such incidents were distressing to those who experienced them, but these figures do not support the claim of a serious and significant trend toward anti-Semitism in a nation of more than a quarter billion people.
+No disrespect is intended, and I'm sure these incidents were distressing to those who experienced them, but these figures do not support the claim of a serious and significant trend toward anti-Semitism in a nation of 260 million people.